Showing posts with label coastal. Show all posts

 Salt marshes are among the most productive ecosystems on earth.

-They provide food, refuge and users habitats for many animals; filter runoff that drains into our coastal waters; and buffer our coastlines from damaging storm surge.
+They provide food, refuge, and users habitats for many animals; filter runoff that drains into our coastal waters; and buffer our coastlines from damaging storm surges.
 Salt marshes are declining at an alarming rate due to coastal development and erosion brought on by environmental stress.

 The devices installed in the Living Marsh are called flume traps.
 They are part of a study designed to determine how closely the ecology of this created marsh mirrors that of a natural marsh also located on Dauphin Island (above).
 The flume traps sample animals that enter the vegetation to forage and hide from predators.